sunrise-atelier/.github/profile/README.md

 ### Apply to join

-Complete the Contributor Application to tell us:
+Complete the Contributor Application as an application to our Discord community to tell us:

 * Which team(s) or program(s) you want to join
 * Your skills, experience, and interests
 * Whether you're interested in development, design, research, writing, operations, outreach, or another area
-* Your Discord username so we can coordinate with you
+* Your GitHub and LinkedIn

 The application is primarily used to organize contributors, place people on the right teams, and reduce spam or automated signups.

 We welcome contributors of all experience levels.
-99% of the time, applicants will be accepted.
+Most applicants will be accepted.

 Applications may be declined if an applicant's goals are fundamentally misaligned with the mission of the organization, including attempts to use the project primarily for personal profit or commercial promotion.

 ---